Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Magnetic balls for tactile stimulation

-“Looking for things that move the whole body is helpful,” Barber advises.
+“Looking for activities that move the whole body is helpful,” Barber advises.
 “Even indoor activities can provide necessary sensory stimulation while maintaining focus.”

 Supporting Executive Function Through Strategic Play

 Games and toys can help improve concentration and provide practical solutions for managing ADHD symptoms.
-Barber recommends specific toys and games that help children improve multiple skills simultaneously.
+Barber recommends options that build multiple skills simultaneously.

 Games That Build Skills and Social Development

-“Sorry! is going to be a great game for an ADHD child,” Barber explains.
-“There’s multiple reasons – there’s turn-taking, there’s planning, but there’s also emotional regulation when you get sent back to start.
-You have to deal and cope with that disappointment.”
+“Sorry! is a great game for an ADHD child,” Barber explains.
+“There’s turn-taking, planning, and emotional regulation when you get sent back to start.”

-For children ages 3 and up, HobbyTown Santee offers various options:
+For children ages 3 and up, HobbyTown Santee offers:

-• Suspend – helps reduce anxiety and builds focus
+• Suspend – reduces anxiety and builds focus

 • Strategy games – develop attention span